hectordufau/dockerfabricwizard/README.md

 4. The Docker Fabric Wizard will generate and configure Docker containers based on your inputs.

 5. Once the installation is complete, you will have a Hyperledger Fabric network up and running within Docker containers.

+6. If you only want build config files (docker composer and HLF config files), just copy all files and folders inside `domain/<domainname>` and use them for your own purposes

 ## Fixing docker permissions